 I should note that in the comments section of this article, one startup founder, citing personal experience, disagrees with the assessment of the reviewer above and found Wefunder to be unreceptive to his request to use the platform.

 Positive Reviews & Testimonials

-Wefunder states that of the over 263 companies they have funded thus far, "(m)ost are alumni of Y Combinator."
-This should tell you something about the sort of company poised to take advantage of Wefunder's Regulation Crowdfunding platform.
-It's not the mom-and-pop diner on the corner but rather the company with exponential growth potential -- the kind of company that excites investors.
+Wefunder states of the companies they have funded thus far, “(m)ost are alumni of Y Combinator.”
+This should tell you something about the sort of company poised to take advantage of Wefunder’s Regulation Crowdfunding platform.
+It’s not the mom-and-pop diner on the corner but rather the company with exponential growth potential — the kind of company that excites investors.

-Though Wefunder has helped companies raise over $88 million in investments, consider the fact that Kickstarter, the leading rewards crowdfunder, has seen the raising of over $4 billion thus far.
-Clearly, Regulation Crowdfunding, being only three years old at this point, is not a mature industry.
-The kinks are still being worked out, and the regulations governing the field are subject to change (this is the industry's fervent hope, at least).
+Though Wefunder has helped companies raise over $122 million in investments, consider the fact that Kickstarter, the leading rewards crowdfunder, has seen the raising of over $5 billion thus far.
+Clearly, Regulation Crowdfunding, being only 4+ years old at this point, is not a mature industry.
+The kinks are still being worked out, and the regulations governing the field are subject to change (this is the industry’s fervent hope, at least).

 However, Wefunder is the one platform that has thrived in this new realm.
 More than any other platform, they stand to take off in the event that Regulation Crowdfunding starts showing the potential that analysts had hoped it might.
 As of now, for a company with unique potential and a high-risk-high-reward ethos, Wefunder is a tantalizing funding option.
 There are definite perils, but there’s also the unmistakable draw of feeling like a pioneer.